VectorSpaceLab/OmniGen/README.md

     input_images=["./imgs/test_cases/two_man.jpg"],
     height=1024,
     width=1024,
-    separate_cfg_infer=False,  # if OOM, you can set separate_cfg_infer=True
+    guidance_scale=2.5,
-    guidance_scale=3,
+    img_guidance_scale=1.6,
-    img_guidance_scale=1.6
+    seed=0
 )
 images[0].save("example_ti2i.png")  # save output PIL image
 ```
-For more details about the argument in inference, please refer to [docs/inference.md](docs/inference.md).
+- For thre required resources and the method to run OmniGen efficiently, please refer to [docs/inference.md#requiremented-resources](docs/inference.md#requiremented-resources).
-For more examples for image generation, you can refer to [inference.ipynb](inference.ipynb) and [inference_demo.ipynb](inference_demo.ipynb)
+- For more examples for image generation, you can refer to [inference.ipynb](inference.ipynb) and [inference_demo.ipynb](inference_demo.ipynb)

-Currently, the generation speed of OmniGen is not very fast.
-In our experiments (using one A800 GPU), the text-to-image task (1024x1024) takes approximately 30 seconds, and the text-and-image mixed instruction takes about 90 seconds (the speed can be improved by reducing the size of the input images).
-In fact, OmniGen has 3.8 billion parameters, leaving significant room for speed optimization.
-We will try to improve the model's efficiency, and welcome the contributions from the community.
+- For more details about the argument in inference, please refer to [docs/inference.md](docs/inference.md).

 ### Using Diffusers